nyhvignoli/front-end-unit-tests/README.md

 - `main`: It contains all the project files, excluding the test files.
 - `unit-tests`: It contains all the project files + test files.
+- `manual-setup`: It contains `jest` settings for React projects which were NOT created using CRA template.
+When you do the checkout on this branch, you will need to run `npm run reinstall`, this will remove the `node_modules` folder and reinstall the dependencies.\
+*PS: You will need to run `npm run reinstall` everytime you switch between `manual-setup` and other branches.*
 - If you want to practice what you've learned in the lesson, you may create a branch based on the `main` branch by runing `git checkout -b my-name/unit-tests`.</br>
   That's it!
 You're all set to begin the development of your unit tests!